sergei-mironov/litrepl/README.md

 #### Asynchronous execution

-Litrepl can produce output document earlier than the interpreter reports the completion.
-In cases where the evaluation takes longer to finish, LitREPL will leave a marker that allows it to pick up where it left off on subsequent executions.
+Litrepl can generate an output document before the interpreter has finished processing.
+If the evaluation takes longer than a timeout, Litrepl leaves a marker, enabling it to continue from where it was stopped during future runs.

-`litrepl --timeout=3.5 eval-sections` changes the reading timeout from the default infinity the specified number of seconds.
-The output would be:
+The `--timeout=SEC[,SEC]` option allows you to set timeouts.
+The first number specifies the initial execution timeout in seconds, while the optional second number sets the timeout for subsequent attempts.
+By default, both timeouts are set to infinity.

+For instance, executing `litrepl --timeout=3.5 eval-sections` on the corresponding program yields:

 <!--lignore-->
 ~~~~ markdown